Total Devo: Artwork and packaging

 The cover photograph is based on an early promotional photo by Devo from 1977.
 For the silhouette photo on the back cover, the band members posed naked, in a spoof of Prince's Lovesexy album art.
-It is a common misconception that David Kendrick's chin on the front cover was taken from another photo and pasted on, having supposedly fallen behind Bob Casale's uniform; however, according to Kendrick, and based on alternate shots from the cover photo shoot, the "pasted-on" effect is simply due to the odd lighting from Kendrick's arm casting a shadow on his face.

 The caption on the front cover has changed depending on the number of tracks contained in each release.
 The cover of the original vinyl release included the caption "11 digital cartoons from the de-evolution band," while the original CD release, which included two additional tracks, was captioned "13 digital cartoons from the de-evolution band."
 A cassette release was captioned "12 digital cartoons..." and the Restless Records re-release is captioned with "16 digital cartoons...".
 The 2018 Futurismo release simply says "Digital cartoons...".

 Promotion

 Two music videos were made for the album's second single, "Disco Dancer", both using remixed versions of the track by producer Ivan Ivan.
-Both videos are similar, but the 12-inch mix video has additional footage, including a topless woman, and was only on promotional VHS tapes distributed to nightclubs.
-According to Devo co-songwriter and bass guitarist Gerald Casale, the video for the 7-inch Mix failed to receive airplay after first being aired on MTV's "Smash or Trash?", in which a video was aired and viewers would call in and vote on it.
-The video was "trashed" and MTV refused to air it after that.
+The videos are similar, but the 12-inch mix video has additional footage, including a topless woman, and was only on promotional VHS tapes distributed to nightclubs.

+The video was shot on Super 8 film in Los Angeles and New York City.
+Casale later stated that the video first aired on MTV's "Smash or Trash?", in which a video was aired and viewers would call in and vote on it, and was subsequently "trashed", with MTV refusing to air it again.
+Casale added that he felt the video's failure was due to the audio being out of phase, removing the bass and drums.

 "Baby Doll" was used that same year in the comedy film Tapeheads, with newly recorded Swedish lyrics, and was credited to (and shown in a music video by) a fictitious Swedish band called Cube-Squared.

 Total Devo was the only Devo album to be released on DAT in addition to the standard releases on vinyl, cassette and CD.
+The tour for the album was chronicled on the 1989 live album Now It Can Be Told: Devo at the Palace.